Legal expertise. Priced to be affordable.

-Quinn & Scattini acts for sellers and buyers of property in New South Wales.
+Quinn & Scattini acts for sellers and buyers of residential property in New South Wales.

 The conveyancing process in New South Wales is different to the conveyancing process in Queensland.
 In New South Wales, the seller’s solicitor is required to prepare the contract for sale (not the seller’s real estate agent).
 In fact, a seller is not permitted to list his/her property for sale until the seller’s solicitor has provided the seller’ agent with a draft contract.

 The contract must have attached to it certain prescribed documents that form part of the contract.
 These include copies of certain title documents and certain council documents which are designed to disclose relevant information to the buyer before the buyer signs the contract.